-This video is Dr. Peter Gotzsche, director the Nordic Cochrane Center explaining how deeply ironic it is that the best way to reduce one's chances of getting breast cancer is to say "no" to mammography screening because it increases a woman's chances of becoming a cancer patient by 1/3 through over-diagnosis that is inevitable followed by over-treatment.
+This video is Dr. Peter Gotzsche, director the Nordic Cochrane Center explaining how deeply ironic it is that the best way to reduce one's chances of getting breast cancer is to say "no" to mammography screening because it increases a woman's chances of becoming a cancer patient by 1/3 through over-diagnosis that is inevitably followed by over-treatment.

 Please read "Screening for Breast Cancer with Mammography" and share with your doctor and loved ones the benefits and harms that accompany mammography screening.
 In it you will find:

 This 13 page well-referenced information leaflet has been translated into 17 languages.
 It's published by an internationally respected source of medical information, the Cochrane Collaboration, 27,000+ volunteer professional research analysts all over the world, working to distill the truth and bias out of the published data.

 The leaflet's data is based on this meta-analysis by Cochrane of 7 randomized controlled trials of 600,000 women.